 • Sarah Meadows, LCPC

 Once I understood the power of art to speak for what was hidden, I decided to pursue a degree in art therapy at George Washington University.
-After graduation, and before becoming a therapist, I taught art in special education settings to middle and high school students with mental health challenges.
+After graduation, and before becoming a therapist, I taught art in unique education settings to middle and high school students with mental health challenges.
 I wanted my students to feel emotionally safe to create and develop a sense of confidence.
 This became my mission: providing necessary emotional support, creating flexibility with lessons, and developing accessibility to the art-making process itself.

 Education and Credentials